hakonko/QuizML/README.md

 - Create your own user
 - Dashboard: Keep track of old quizzes and create new ones
 - Saving user data and quiz data encrypted
+- Backend: create new questions and edit old ones
+- Quiz questions are selected based on your merits

 ## Getting started